isabella232/journeys.en/help/using/building-journeys/journey.md

 * [custom wait](../building-journeys/wait.md#custom)
 * [fixed date wait](../building-journeys/wait.md#fixed_date)

-If the entry event of the journey has a namespace, meaning that the journey can reach the Unified Profile Service of the Data Platform, the timezone is pre-defined with the one specified in the profile of the individual flowing in the journey.
+If the entry event of the journey has a namespace, meaning that the journey can reach the Real-time Customer Profile service of the Data Platform, the timezone is pre-defined with the one specified in the profile of the individual flowing in the journey.
 If the individual's profile does not contain a timezone, the instance's timezone is used.
 You can contact your administrator to know the instance timezone.

 ![](../assets/journey73.png)